Privacy and cookies policy

 - Regulators, such as the Regulator of Social Housing and Care Quality Commission

-- Organisations that we contract or partner with to provide services to our customers, such as repairs contractors
+- Organisations that we contract or partner with to provide services to our customers, such as our contractors to facilitate repairs, maintenance or improvement works

-- Other statutory organisations, such as social services and health authorities as necessary for exercising statutory functions
+- Other statutory organisations, such as social services and health authorities as necessary for exercising statutory functions, health and welfare advisors, GPs or other medical professionals involved in your care

 - Agencies committed to protecting public funds and/or preventing fraud in line with the National Fraud Initiative.